Tools Support

 How to Adapt: The Consolidation Strategy

-Here's the math: shipping 1,000 individual parcels at $33-$134 per entry costs $33,000-$134,000 in customs fees alone.
-Consolidating those same 1,000 units into a single LCL shipment costs approximately $150-$300 for customs entry, plus $800-$1,500 for ocean freight, plus duties on the full shipment value.
-Total: roughly $1,000-$3,000 versus $33,000-$134,000.
-The savings are not incremental — they're transformational.
+Here's the math.
+Shipping 1,000 individual parcels at $33-$134 per entry costs $33,000-$134,000 in customs fees alone.
+Consolidating those same 1,000 units into a single LCL shipment costs about $150-$300 for customs entry.
+Add $800-$1,500 for ocean freight, plus duties on the full shipment value.
+Total cost: roughly $1,000-$3,000, versus $33,000-$134,000.
+These savings aren't small.
+They're huge.

 HTS Classification: Getting It Right Saves Thousands